frankie290651/FeedMeUpdates/README.md

 **NOTE on service configuration**:

-Currently FeedMeUpdates ONLY supports service wrappers that allow management of specific exit codes (_e.g., NSSM in Windows and systemd in Linux_).
+Currently FeedMeUpdates ONLY supports service wrappers that allow management of specific exit codes (_e.g., NSSM in Windows and systemd in Linux_) and ONLY supports services that run RustDedicated directly without scripts.

 Below is what's needed for the system to work correctly: